geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/point.rst

    **anchor** provides two values expressing how a label is aligned with respect to the starting label position.

    **displacement** is be used to provide an initial displacement using and x and y offset.
 For points this offset is recommended to adjust the label position away for the area used by the symbol.

    .. note::

       The property **anchor** defines an anchor position relative to the bounding box formed by the resulting label.
 This anchor position is snapped to the label position generated by the point location and displacement offset.

-#.
    Using these two facilities together we can center our labels below the symbol, taking care that the displacement used provides an offset just outside the area required for the symbol size.

    .. code-block:: yaml
+      :emphasize-lines: 6,15,17,18

       rules:
       - filter: ${SCALERANK < '1'}